Online Bachelor of Interdisciplinary Studies

 Overview of the Program

-SUNO Online offers a 100% online Bachelor of Interdisciplinary Studies degree that provides students with a comprehensive, academically challenging liberal arts education curriculum.
 The Interdisciplinary Studies program allows students to adapt and combine courses from established traditional and non-traditional academic disciplines to fit their respective career plans.
 The curriculum provides students with core knowledge in the selected disciplines.
-The online degree is a 120 semester credit hour accelerated program that includes general education and minor courses.
+The online degree is a 120-semester credit hour accelerated program in HIMS and an online component in Social Sciences that includes general education courses and Enhanced Electives.
 The following disciplines are available in the online BIS degree:

 Program Learning Outcomes